 SummaryRead the full fact sheet

-- Cholesterol is a fatty substance essential to many metabolic processes.
+- Cholesterol is a fatty substance in the body which is essential to many metabolic processes.

-- Your body needs cholesterol, but it can make its own – you don’t need to consume cholesterol in your diet.
+- Your body needs cholesterol, but it can make its own – eating too much can put you at higher risk of heart disease.

-- High levels of LDL cholesterol in the blood have been linked to coronary heart disease.
-Foods high in saturated fats tend to boost LDL cholesterol.
+- High levels of LDL cholesterol and triglycerides in the blood have been linked to a higher chance of coronary heart disease.

 Cholesterol is important